 If you happen to keep track of my activities at MUBI.com you might have noticed that I shared a list of my ‘Top 10 Favorite Films of 2011’ there.
 The list is alphabetical but if I rated the film’s from best to worst, Ben Wheatley’s KILL LIST (2011) would fill the top spot at number #1.
 But it’s not just my favorite film of the year, it’s also one of the best horror films I’ve seen in a decade.
 Wheatley’s made a brilliant movie that I absolutely love so I was thrilled to be given the opportunity to write about it for Cineaste.
 My write-up goes into plot details that you might want to avoid until you’ve actually seen the film.
-It’s somewhat of a personal piece where I expand on themes and ideas that I took away from the movie.
-You can find my review here:
+You can find my somewhat lengthy review here:

 I’ve also compiled some of my favorite images from the film into a Flickr gallery that you can find here.